Select Page

 This project is also a platform for revitalising Wangkumara language and will preserve cultural knowledge for future generations.
 With greater two-way understanding, the results of the project will help develop strategies that empower Wangkumara people and improve the condition of our ancestral lands.

-With the generous support of the Queensland Government, we are pleased to announce a third post-graduate student / ECR bursary of $750 has now been awarded.
+With the generous support of the Queensland Government, the ANPC was pleased to award a third post-graduate student / ECR bursary of $750.

 3/ Mr Peter Pemberton has tertiary qualifications in Information Technology and Ecology and Environmental Management.
 He is now a mature aged student at the UNE, utilising both his computer and ecology skills to complete a PhD researching molecular ecology of outcrop endemic flora.
 Co-authors: Dr Rose Andrew, Dr Manu Saunders, Dr John Hunter, Dr Liz Wandrag